drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/tutorial/main.md

 The contents of our directory on OS X
 ```

-We will come back to this directory shortly but now we are going to install a
+Before continuing with this directory you are going to install a
 powerful code editor.

 1. Navigate to <https://code.visualstudio.com>.
 2. Download the installer making sure it is the correct one for your operating
-   system (Windows, Mac OSX, Linux).
+   system (Windows, MacOS or Linux).
 3. Run the installer.

-This code editor will offer us a different way to write Python code.
+This code editor will offer you a different way to write Python code.

 Open VS code and create a new file.

-In it write the following (which corresponds to the solution of our problem):
+In it write the following (which corresponds to the solution of the problem):

 ```python
 """